formtools/core/DEVELOPMENT.md

 - Check out second repo.
 Give the folder the name `formtools_releases`.
 - Check out the `releases` branch.
-- In the first repo, run `grunt publish x.y.z`: that (will) generate the `dist/` folder, copy it into the other repo and create a tag with the name specified.
+- In the first repo, run `grunt publish`: that generates the `dist/` folder, copy it into the other repo and create a tag with the name specified.

 Please note: